aweary/blog/content/blog/error-driven-development-react/index.md

 ## Drawing the Right Fault Lines

-Adding an error boundary to your application is the easy part.
+Adding an error boundary to your application is easy.
 It only takes a few lines of code.
 The tricky part is **finding the right places** to put them.
-As we'll see, you really want to follow [the Goldilocks principle](https://en.wikipedia.org/wiki/Goldilocks_principle) and implement "just the right amount" of error boundaries, but what is "just the right amount"?
+As we'll see you usually want to follow [the Goldilocks principle](https://en.wikipedia.org/wiki/Goldilocks_principle) and implement "just the right amount" of error boundaries, but what _is_ "just the right amount"?

-First let's look at the two extremes so we can see why they're usually a bad idea.
+First let's look at the two extremes so we can see what their downsides are.

 ### Not Enough Error Boundaries